 "My Story" is a regular feature of The Dollar Stretcher.
 If you have a story that could help save time or money, please send to MyStory@stretcher.com.

 Take the Next Step:

-- For more on throwing a great, frugal baby shower, please click here.
+- See more on throwing a great, frugal baby shower.

-- Discuss "Baby Shower Ideas" with other Dollar Stretchers in The Dollar Stretcher Community
+- See "Baby Shower Ideas" in The Dollar Stretcher Community

 Share your thoughts about this article with the editor

 - Worst 6 products to buy in May if you want a bargain